OWLcracker/big-data/README.md

 In terms of hardware, the aggregated case is cheaper than the non-aggregated.
 This is because the data is already aggregated and does not need to be processed extensively every time a visualization is created or loaded.
-The memory usage spikes only when aggregates are created and the data is cached.
-After that, the memory usage is way less than in the non-aggregated case because the aggregated data is way smaller than the raw data.
+The memory usage only spikes when aggregates are created and the data is cached.
+Subsequently, memory usage significantly decreases in comparison to the non-aggregated case, as the aggregated data occupies far less space than the raw data.
 This is under the assumption that the aggregation is not time-critical and can be done in advance.
-So the aggregated case is cheaper in terms of hardware but more expensive in terms of development costs.
+Therefore the aggregated case is cheaper in terms of hardware but more expensive in terms of development costs.

 | Pros                  | Cons                        |
 |-----------------------|-----------------------------|